William P. Ross: Cherokee politics

-Civil War years
+American Civil War

 The tribe was bitterly divided over the American Civil War.
 Immediately after war broke out between the Union and the Confederacy, many leading Cherokees wanted their tribe to remain neutral.
 One faction, led by Chief John Ross, believed that the tribe would fare best by remaining loyal to the Union.
 This group, known as the "Loyal Party," was composed largely of full-blood Cherokees who were not slave owners.
 But when the Union abandoned its forts in Indian Territory and Confederate troops moved in, neutrality was no longer an option.
 The council agreed to a treaty with the Confederate States of America, which Chief Ross signed.
-Will Ross enlisted in the Confederate Army as lieutenant colonel in the 1st Cherokee Regiment of Mounted Rifles.
-He participated in the battle of Pea Ridge in Arkansas in 1862.
+William Ross joined the 1st Cherokee Mounted Rifles and was appointed as a lieutenant colonel, but did not fight in the war.

+Principal Chief

 The council elected Will as Principal Chief because they believed he had more experience and knowledge in the ways of government than did Downing.
 Moreover, Downing could not speak or read English, which would be a disadvantage in negotiations.
 The first act under Will's chieftainship was to amend the constitution and laws of the Cherokee Nation.
 First, the Council deleted all references to the institution of slavery.
 The second amendment gave citizenship, voting rights and the right to hold public office to all former Cherokee slaves that returned to live in the nation's boundaries by January 17, 1867.
 There was almost no opposition to these amendments because the "Southern Cherokees", who had followed Stand Watie and Elias C. Boudinot had previously fled the nation's boundaries and had boycotted the Council meetings.
 Thus, by popular vote on November 26, 1866, the Cherokee people approved the amendments.